andyle83/marketplace/README.md

 ### Introduce

-There is a great course in decade.org about Celo (101 & 102).
+This project is about a simple marketplace to manage / selling product.
+Is based on great course in decade.org about Celo (101 & 102).
 It helps us to understand about Solidity, Celo blockchain, and how to make a full-stack application.

+Here are some features are implemented:
+- See products hosted on the Celo Blockchain
+- Purchase products with cUSD and pay the owner
+- Add your own products to the dApp

 ### Technology: